Ffyona Campbell

-Ffyona Campbell (born 1967 in Totnes, Devon) is an English long distance walker who walked around the world.
-She covered 32000 km over 11 years and raised £180,000 for charity.
+Ffyona Campbell (born 1967 in Totnes, Devon) is an English long distance walker who walked around the world between 1983 and 1995.
+She set off at the age of 16 and covered 32000 km over 11 years and raised £180,000 for charity.
+She was the youngest person to walk the length of Britain and the first person to walk the full length of Africa.
 She wrote about her experience in a series of three books.

 Early life

 Born in 1967, into a family with a long Royal Naval tradition.
 During her childhood and early teens the Campbells moved home 24 times, which resulted in her attending 15 schools.

 Walks

 After leaving home and school at 16, she raised the necessary sponsorship to enable her to walk from John o' Groats to Lands End.
 Walking 20 to 25 miles a day six days a week, she completed the journey in 49 days and was the youngest person at that time to have done it.
 Through sponsorship of the London Evening Standard, she raised £25,000 for the Royal Marsden Cancer Hospital.

 At 18, she set off from New York City crossing the United States towards Los Angeles.
 The media schedule to coincide with the sponsors' public relations events en route was demanding, requiring hours of interviews at the end of each long day.

 At 21 she walked across Australia, 50 miles a day for 3,200 miles from Sydney to Perth in 95 days, beating the men's record for this journey.
 She suffered severe sunburn, dehydration as well as intense blistering of the feet but was determined not to miss out any miles.
 She wrote about this journey in her book Feet of Clay.

 On 2 April 1991, she left Cape Town, South Africa and walked the length of Africa covering over 16,000 km before arriving in Tangiers, Morocco two years later on 1 September 1993.
 She had been joined by her former boyfriend, British survival expert Ray Mears, for five months during the journey through Zaire after an uprising had forced her and her team to abandon the support vehicle and be evacuated by the French Foreign Legion along with all the other expats.
 She was able to return to central Africa within weeks of the evacuation and continued walking from the place she had left.
 During the stretch across the Sahara, she walked an extra 4,000 km around a war zone to avoid missing out any steps.
 She reached Tangiers and was greeted by the international media.
 The walk raised awareness of Survival International, an organisation which helps protect the lives of threatened tribal people.
 She wrote about this journey in her book On Foot through Africa.